 Want a healthcare career that offers a blend of clerical and clinical work?
 A role as a medical office assistant could be ideal.

 But just what is a medical office assistant?
-If you took on this job, what would you actually being doing all day?
+If you took on this job, what would you actually be doing all day?

 Medical office assistants (MOAs) are the first point of contact for anyone calling or arriving at a clinic, hospital, or other healthcare facility.